johnstevenson/winbox-args/README.md

 3. If an argument contain a newline `\n` character, this will not be escaped.

 See [How cmd.exe parses a command](https://github.com/johnstevenson/winbox-args/wiki/How-cmd.exe-parses-a-command) and [Implementing a solution](https://github.com/johnstevenson/winbox-args/wiki/Implementing-a-solution) for more information.

+### What it does on non-Windows platforms
+The argument is enclosed is single-quotes, with internal single-quotes escaped.

 ### Is that it?
 Yup.
 An entire repo for a tiny function.
 However, it needs quite a lot of explanation because: